The cardiovascular system is a critical part of ensuring the body can continue to function.

 At the center of the cardiovascular system is the heart, an organ that pumps blood through the body.

-While the cardiovascular system is usually able to perform its functions, there are cases where disease, inflammation, and other factors can cause damage.
+While the cardiovascular system is usually able to perform its functions, there are cases where disease, inflammation, and other factors can damage heart health.
 In these cases, heart disease may develop.

 Different types of diseases affect the cardiovascular system.
 Some of these can lead to fatal complications, especially when the condition is not identified and treated at an early stage.